 To protect your safety and privacy, you can use these tips to assess the safety of an extension before installation, or install extensions that are regularly reviewed by Mozilla staff.
 You’ll know if an extension is being regularly reviewed if it has one of the badges listed below on addons.mozilla.org (AMO) and the Add-ons Manager in Firefox.

-Recommended extensions are editorially curated extensions that meet the highest standards of security, functionality, and user experience.
-Firefox staff, along with community participation, selects each extension and manually reviews them for security and policy compliance before they receive Recommended status.
-These extensions may also qualify for promotions on the AMO homepage and other prominent locations.
-Developers cannot pay to have their extensions included in this program.
+Are carefully selected extensions that meet rigorous standards in security, functionality, and user experience.
+The Firefox team, along with community input, handpicks each extension and conducts manual security reviews to ensure they comply with policies before being awarded the "Recommended" status.
+These exceptional extensions may also be featured in promotions on the AMO homepage and other prominent spots.
+Importantly, developers cannot pay to have their extensions included in this program.

 See the Recommended Extensions article to learn more.